Cancer of the Testis

 Cancer of the testis, or testicular cancer, is relatively rare.
 It is highly treatable and very often can be cured.

-Each year in New York State approximately 500 men are diagnosed with testicular cancer, and about 20 men die from this disease.
+Each year in New York State over 500 men are diagnosed with testicular cancer, and about 20 men die from this disease.

 Who gets cancer of the testis?

 Cancer of the testis is the most common cancer among White males aged 20 to 34 years.
 It is the second most common cancer among White males aged 15 to 19 years and 35 to 39 years.

 The incidence of testicular cancer is six times higher among White men than among Black men.
 Testicular cancer occurs less frequently among Hispanic, Native American and Asian men than among Whites, but more frequently than among Blacks.

 Cancer of the testis occurs more frequently in men with high income and education levels.
 Men who work as professionals and skilled non-manual (e.g., managers, administrative staff, technical support) workers have twice the risk of getting testicular cancer as blue-collar workers.

 What factors increase risk for developing cancer of the testis?

 At this time, the causes of testicular cancer are not well understood.
 However, scientists agree that certain factors increase a person's risk of developing this disease.
 These risk factors include: